LemJukes/VT-Core/README.md

 I wanted a way to translate a given time into words after discovering an app I used to use a lot is no longer available or maintaned anywhere, so I made one.

-## Files

-- `index.html`: The main HTML file that displays the current time.
-This is just a placeholder left to help demonstrate implementation.
-- `phrasing-guide.txt`: A guide for phrasing the time in words.
-- `README.md`: This file.
-- `script.js`: JavaScript file that updates the time every second.
-- `styles.css`: CSS file for styling the web page.
-- `verbatempus-core.js`: JavaScript module that converts the current time to a verbose time-in-words format.

 ## Features

 - Converts the current time into a verbose time-in-words format.